 Applicants meeting the minimum requirements of the position may be selected to move forward in the hiring process.
 The USCP is looking for individuals who display the upmost level of integrity, honesty, maturity, and commitment to serve the public.
 Applicants who provide false or misleading information during any phase of the hiring process will be permanently disqualified.

-Qualified applicants will be required to submit an Authorization for Release form and additional information via a Personal History Statement (PHS).
-The information provided will be reviewed by an adjudicator, along with a review of a candidate’s credit, criminal, and driving records.
+Candidates will be required to submit an Authorization for Release form and additional information via a Personal History Statement (PHS).
+The information provided, along with the candidate's credit, criminal history, and driving record, will be reviewed.

-- Online Questionnaire: The Peace Officer Background Investigation Tracking System (POBITS) is an automated system used by investigators to efficiently manage background investigations.
-Applicants will receive an e-mail from the POBITS system, where they will be instructed to provide their Personal History Statement (PHS), which is an additional questionnaire used to complete a background check.
+The Peace Officer Background Investigation Tracking System (POBITS) is an automated system used by investigators to efficiently manage background investigations.
+Candidates will receive an e-mail from the POBITS system where they will be instructed to provide their Personal History Statement (PHS).

-Following the adjudication, applicants may be invited to participate in the Initial Assessment Phase of the USCP hiring process; all facets of which will be conducted virtually at a location of their choice.
-This phase consists of an Orientation, Police Officer Selection Test (POST), Pre-Hire Interview, Physical Readiness Test (PRT), and Orientation.
-The Assessment Center measures an applicant’s skills, ability, and readiness to successfully complete the recruit officer training programs.
+Following the pre-employment screening, candidates may be invited to participate in the Initial Assessment Phase of the USCP hiring process; all facets of which will be conducted virtually at a location of their choice.
+This phase consists of an Orientation, Police Officer Selection Test (POST), Pre-Employment Interview, and Self-Assessed Physical Readiness Test (PRT).
+The Initial Assessment Phase measures a candidate’s skills, ability, and readiness to successfully complete the recruit officer training programs.
 It also provides the applicant with an overview of the USCP and its hiring process.

-1. Orientation Session - An overview of the USCP mission and the specialty assignments and employment opportunities.
+1. Orientation Session - An overview of the USCP mission, hiring process, training, and employment opportunities.

-2. Written Exam - The Police Officer Selection Test (POST) will be administered to qualified applicants.
-The POST will test applicants’ knowledge of basic math, reading, and grammar.
-A passing score of at least 70 must be obtained in each section to receive further consideration.
+2. Written Exam - The Police Officer Selection Test (POST) will test a candidate's knowledge of basic math, reading, and grammar.
+A passing score of at least 70 percent must be obtained in each section.

-4. Pre-employment Interview - A personal interview will be conducted to review, confirm, and clarify all submitted information to determine each qualified applicant’s suitability for the position of Police Officer.
+3. Pre-Employment Interview - A personal interview will be conducted to review, confirm, and clarify all submitted information to determine each candidate's suitability for the position of Police Officer.